Carrene/meerkat/documents/maestro-details.md

 ### Release(in order)
 #### Columns:
  - Name
- - Release Date
+ - Release Date: the official date the release is meant to go live.
+It informs all stakeholders when the Nuggets/Projects in the release will be released.
  - Release Cutoff: The last day that nuggets/features can be accepted for the release to be ready.
-Project & Nugget statuses are calculated in relation to release cutoff
+Project & Nugget statuses are calculated in relation to release cutoff.
  - Group: releases are tied to a certain group, only users that are member of that group may interact with the release.
 Only projects of the group may be tied to the release.
  - Project
  - Manager